-Mirabai tells her story of life after the passing of Neem Karoli Baba in 1973 and how his teaching were responsible for evolving her…
+Mirabai tells her story of life after the passing of Neem Karoli Baba in 1973 and how his teachings were responsible for evolving her…

 Mirabai Bush teaches contemplative practices and develops programs through the application of contemplative principles and values to organizational life.
 Her work with individuals and organizations includes entrepreneurial project management, compassionate staff-board relations, organizational leadership, public relations, communication, networking, and strategic relationship building all through the lens of contemplative practice in action.